amcali/project-online-order/README.md

 ## Deployment

+Documentation of the code for this project can be found on GitHub via this [repository.](https://github.com/amcali/project-online-order)
+Static files used for this project have been stored onto AWS S3 Bucket.
+Postgres has been used to store all data.

+The project was created on AWS Cloud9, and from which had been deployed onto Heroku as follows:

+sudo install heroku --classic
+sudo apt install libpq-dev python3-dev sudo pip3 install gunicorn heroku create sofias-pizza heroku addons:create heroku-postgresql sudo pip3 install dj_database_url python3 manage.py migrate

+heroku config:

+AWS_ACCESS_KEY_ID
+AWS_SECRET_ACCESS_KEY
+STRIPE_PUBLISHABLE_KEY
+STRIPE_SECRET_KEY

+Update requirements.txt and create Procfile for the purpose of deploying the project to Heroku.

+Once deployment on heroku is done, a superuser is created on heroku.

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+_This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
 - Different values for environment variables (Heroku Config Vars)?